chukaibejih/Homemix-Real-Estate-API/README.md

 Users can view a list of all the users they have referred, providing transparency and accountability.
 This encourages existing users to invite others to the platform and helps to grow the user base.

-Overall, Homemix offers a comprehensive solution for buying and selling properties, with a user-friendly interface and advanced features to make the process as smooth and efficient as possible.
+Overall, Homemix offers a comprehensive solution for buying and selling properties, with a user-friendly interface and advanced features to make the process run  as smoothly and efficiently as possible.

 Why Homemix?